buildfirst/ci-by-example/README.md

 # [Continuous Integration](https://github.com/buildfirst/ci-by-example) [![Build Status](https://travis-ci.org/buildfirst/ci-by-example.png?branch=master)](https://travis-ci.org/buildfirst/ci-by-example)

-_This repository is part of the **Designing JavaScript Applications: A Build First Approach** book's code samples_, the full original for the code samples [can be found here](https://github.com/bevacqua/buildfirst).
-You can [learn more about the book itself here](http://bevacqua.io/buildfirst "Designing JavaScript Applications: A Build First Approach").
+_This repository is part of the **Javascript Application Design: A Build First Approach** book's code samples_, the full original for the code samples [can be found here](https://github.com/bevacqua/buildfirst).
+You can [learn more about the book itself here](http://bevacqua.io/buildfirst "Javascript Application Design: A Build First Approach").

 This tutorial is part of the code samples accompanying the book [in _Chapter 4_](https://github.com/bevacqua/buildfirst/tree/master/ch04), about the release flow, deployments, and hosted application monitoring.